Back to About

 4

-Amazon Brand Registry Preparation
+Amazon Brand Registry preparation

 Alongside the trademark filing, we prepared the documentation needed for Amazon Brand Registry enrollment, so SOXCO could access brand protection tools on the US marketplace as soon as their application received a serial number.